zKillboard/RedisQ/README.md

 	https://zkillredisq.stream/listen.php?queueID=Voltron9000&filter=alliance_id=434243723

-If you pass an invalid filter then no error is thrown and the request is treated as if there is no filter.
+If you pass an invalid filter then a 400 Invalid Request error is thrown.

 ###### Seriously?
 Why do this and not use websockets or something like that?